 Like it or not, winter is coming for a visit.
 As with any impending guest, a little preparation is in order.
 You need to make room for this cold-hearted traveler and all of the skis, boots, boards, sleds, ice axes, jackets, beanies, and other stuff they bring with them.
 In other words, it’s time to store your sleeping pads and sleeping bags for the winter season.
 Here are a few tips on how storing your gear for winter hibernation without compromising their next-season performance.

 Cleaning your sleeping pad preserves its life expectancy.
-Dirt and your body oils that accumulate in the textiles can bring on your pad’s early degradation.
+Dirt and your body oils that accumulate in the textiles can contribute to your pad’s early degradation.
 Often times, pads that are neglected and dirty also start delaminating.
 Through research, we’ve discovered that the fatty acids in body oils make the film beneath the pads’ fabric gummy.

 So how should you clean a sleeping pad?
 Simple 409 does the trick.
 As does soap and water.
 Or you can use a degreaser like biokleen® All-Purpose Cleaner.
 After spraying the mattress with a cleaning solution, wipe it down and then rinse thoroughly with water.

 Winter is the perfect time to make those repairs you haphazardly patched on the trail last summer.
 It’s easy to let it slide, but it sure is nice to have it ready to go.

-For our foam self-inflating mattresses, proper storage is essential for future performance.
+For our foam self-inflating pads, proper storage is essential for future performance.
 Keeping your mattress flat with the valve open is the way to go.
 If a foam pad is rolled tight and compressed for a long period of time it won’t be as responsive when you take it out next season.
 If you have an air mattress, simply roll it up tight and tuck it away for the winter.